christine-zhang1/cs180/proj4/index.md

 This warp transforms the source image's points to make them aligned with the corresponding points in the target image.

 ## Rectify Images
 With the image warping function, we can "rectify" images that have a known rectangle in them, even if the rectangle is not directly facing the camera in the initial photo.
-We can choose four corners of the rectangle in the image, and we can then compute a homography between that rectangle's points and an actual rectangle with points that we define ourselves (e.g. `[(200, 200), (300, 200), (300, 400), (200, 400)]`).
+We can choose four corners of the rectangle in the image as the source points, and we can create an actual rectangle with points that we define ourselves (e.g. `[(200, 200), (300, 200), (300, 400), (200, 400)]`) as the target points.
+Then, we can compute a homography between our source rectangle points in the image and our actual target rectangle.
 This warps the image so that the rectangle in the image is now facing the camera.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">